 If that's not an option or you want the whole family to travel to the wedding destination, it's perfectly acceptable to reach out to the bride and groom (or the hosting family) to ask about childcare options.
 They may have arranged a babysitter for families like yours or know of someone who can watch your children during the ceremony and reception.

 One of the main reasons people may not invite children to their wedding is that they don't want to be disrupted during one of the most important days of their lives.
 If you bring your children, you need to make sure they understand proper etiquette.
-If you haven't already done this, spend some time in the weeks before the event teaching and practicing proper behavior.
+It's a good idea to spend some time in the weeks before the event teaching and practicing proper behavior.

 - When you bring your children to a wedding, you are the one responsible for their behavior.
 Don't expect anyone in the wedding party to watch them for you.

-- Bring some simple activity that will keep your child entertained.
-This should be something quiet, like a coloring book, self-contained puzzle, or picture book.
+- Bring a few simple activities that will keep your child entertained.
+This should be something quiet such as a coloring book, self-contained puzzle, or picture book.